diagnostic · open source · runs locally

 Sens = mean( d(baseline, perturbed) )

-A score near 1.0 means the decision moved when the governing evidence changed.
-A score near 0.0 means it didn't — the pipeline is ignoring the evidence that should govern the outcome.
+Near 1.0 means the decision moved when governing evidence changed.
+Near 0.0 means it didn't — the pipeline is ignoring evidence that should govern the outcome.

 Inv high · Sens high